 Thania is the Executive Director of InclusivePeace (previously the Inclusive Peace and Transition Initiative).

-With over 25 years of experience as both an academic and policy advisor, Dr Paffenholz is internationally renowned for her work on and in support of peace and political transition processes worldwide, focusing on mediation and peacebuilding, process design, inclusion and participation, as well as the conditions under which these processes produce sustainable outcomes.
-In recognition of her work, Dr. Paffenholz received the prestigious Wihuri International Prize in 2015.
-Dr Paffenholz has roots in Europe, Africa and Asia.
+She has 30 years of experience as both an academic and a policy/practice advisor.
+She is internationally renowned for her work on and in support of peace and political transition processes worldwide, focusing on mediation and peacebuilding, process design, inclusion, and participation, as well as the conditions under which peace processes produce sustainable outcomes.
+She is also known for her engagement in research-policy transfer.
+In recognition of her overall work, Thania received the prestigious Wihuri International Prize in 2015.

 Thania is also a Senior Fellow at the Center on Conflict, Development and Peacebuilding (CCDP) at the Graduate Institute, Geneva.
 She was previously Director of the Center for Peacebuilding (KOFF) at Swisspeace in Berne, and served as peacebuilding officer at the Delegation of the European Commission in Kenya working on the peace process in Somalia (1996-2000) and has supported more than 20 peace processes since.
 From 1992 to 1996 she was a research fellow at the Peace Research Institute Frankfurt, Germany.